Skip to main content

 MoltGraph: A Longitudinal Temporal Graph Dataset of Moltbook for Coordinated-Agent Detection

-Kunal Mukherjee (Virginia Polytechnic Institute and State University (Virginia Tech)), Cuneyt Akcora (University of Central Florida), Murat Kantarcioglu (Virginia Polytechnic Institute and State University)
+Kunal Mukherjee (Virginia Polytechnic Institute and State University), Cuneyt Akcora (University of Central Florida), Murat Kantarcioglu (Virginia Polytechnic Institute and State University)

 Security & Privacy Evaluation & Benchmarking